-Port Klang congestion and kastam clearance delays are problems that Malaysian logistics companies know too well.
-A transportation management system helps operators stay in control, ensuring documents are ready, carriers are coordinated, and deliveries don’t stall longer than the actual trip.
+Port Klang congestion and customs clearance delays are part of the daily reality for many logistics teams in Malaysia.
+A transportation management system (TMS) helps us stay in control by keeping documents organised, coordinating carriers, and ensuring deliveries don’t get held up longer than the actual journey.

 Key Takeaways